AuthorCarpentry/dois-citation-data/00-intro-dois.md

 ### Exercise 1a.
 Practice using `curl` to interact with a World Wide Web site and retrieve a document from that site to a file on your desktop.
 Then display the file on your terminal.

+First, check that you are on your desktop.
+Type

+    $pwd

+This will print your location to the terminal.
+In most cases you can move to the desktop by typing

+    $ cd ~/Desktop

+Now we'll use curl to grab web content.

     $ curl http://thinkchecksubmit.org/check/ -o think.html
-    $ less think.html
+    $ head think.html

 What is the format of the retrieved content?
-Change the file extension to reflect the format of this web document
+How would we view this content?

 ### Exercise 1b.
 Convert the file into a clean format for reading or printing using `pandoc`